2nd Lt. Leroy Arnold Scoville

 The ship left Manila on December 14th, at about 3:30 AM, as part of the MATA-37 a convoy bound for Takao, Formosa.
 By the swells in the water, the POWs could tell that the ship was in open water.

 The POWs received their first meal around dawn.
 Meals on the ship consisted of a little rice, fish, and water.
 Three fourths of a cup of water was shared by twenty POWs.
 The prisoners had just eaten when they heard the sounds of guns.
 At first, they thought the ship's anti-aircraft gun crews were just drilling since they had not heard any planes.
 It was only when the first bomb exploded that they knew it was no drill.
-When the POWs heard the change in the sound planes' engines, they knew that the planes had begun their dives toward the ships in the convoy.
+When the POWs heard the change in the sound of the planes' engines, they knew that the planes had begun their dives toward the ships in the convoy.
 Explosions were taking place all around the POWs, and bullets from the planes ricocheted into the hold causing many casualties.
-In all, the POWs would have to sweat out five air raids.
-The one result of the raid was no evening meal.
+In all, the POWs would have to sweat out several air raids.
+The one result of the raids was no evening meal.
+After the first raid, the ship was left alone by "playing possum" in the water.
+The fighters went after the other ships in the convoy.

 At four-thirty in the afternoon, the ship